 In the fight for talent, recruiters and hiring managers can’t wait until an employee is out the door to figure out why they left.
 That’s why some companies conduct stay interviews, which is when they ask for feedback from a current employee that can inform an organization’s approach to retaining top talent.
 Incorporating stay interviews into your retention and employee engagement strategies can help you learn what matters to your team members and what they’d like to see improve — long before they decide to find another opportunity.

-- What Is a Stay Interview?
+What Is A Stay Interview?

 What Is a Stay Interview?

 A stay interview is just as, if not more, important than an exit interview.
 Stay interviews are conducted with enough time to identify and correct a problem.
 Exit interviews, on the other hand, occur when an employee is headed out the door.
-A stay interview gives you the chance to avoid recurring problems; exit interviews offer the opportunity to learn from your mistakes.
-Stay interviews are also valuable to your employer branding strategy as they provide the insight you need to create an employer brand that will draw in new talent.

 How to Conduct a Stay Interview

-If you’ve read our companion piece on exit interviews, you know there is a clear strategy behind these conversations.
+There is a clear strategy behind these conversations.
 Use the following guidelines when scheduling and conducting your stay interviews to ensure they’re productive.